 Before I can answer what MySQL means, I have to explain what a computer "database" means.

 Now, this is of course a ridiculous example.
 I mean, no one I know saves files with names like these, and even if so, there are many search software that can help you locate the correct file without your having to manually open every single one in sequence.
-But it serves to make the point that once you have a lot of data, if you don't have a good system of organising ("organizing" in American English) it, finding the correct piece of data is a very time consuming operation.
+But it serves to make the point that once you have a lot of data, if you don't have a good system of organising it, finding the correct piece of data is a very time consuming operation.
 And it becomes more time consuming as the amount of data grows.

-A database software is a type of computer program that is designed to handle lots of data, but to store them in such a way that finding (and thus retrieving) any snippet of data is more efficient than it would have been if you simply dumped them willy nilly all over the place.
+A database program is a type of computer software that is designed to handle lots of data, but to store them in such a way that finding (and thus retrieving) any snippet of data is more efficient than it would have been if you simply dumped them willy nilly all over the place.
 With such database software, if you (say) keep a list of customers and their shipping addresses, entering and retrieving information about your one millionth customer will not take much longer (if at all) than entering and retrieving information about your 1st customer.

 For the average webmaster, one who is not writing computer programs for their websites, the pros and cons of MySQL versus PostgreSQL or some other database are not important.
 All you need to be concerned about is whether your web host provides the database software that your web application needs.
 Generally, if you use one of the popular blogging software or CMS software, this will often be MySQL.
 In fact, since practically every commercial web host provides MySQL as part of one or more of its hosting packages, chances are that you probably don't even have to worry about this.